HPSoftware/sdk-extension/README.md

 Extension of ALMOctaneJavaRESTSDK

 ## DISCONTINUED
-Moved to be part of the man (SDK)[https://github.com/HPSoftware/ALMOctaneJavaRESTSDK]
+Code moved, now be part of the man [SDK](https://github.com/HPSoftware/ALMOctaneJavaRESTSDK)